cosailer/4e03/README.md

 ```
 there are 3 columns,
 * first column shows the voltage of 4 batteries in mV.
 * second column, U3537 is the voltage of the USB output in mV, it is low because boost converter is not enabled.
 R2760 is the VCC for the atmega168pa in mV.
-T266 is the measured ADC value from onboard temperature sensor U8, no convertion is done. t24 is the reading from the internal temperature sensor of atmega168pa.
+T266 is the measured ADC value from onboard temperature sensor U8, no conversion is done. t24 is the reading from the internal temperature sensor of atmega168pa.
 * thrid column, CHG:1 shows whether the usb input charger is inserted.
 USB:1 shows whether the USB load is present. the last two I0 is the current of two USB output port in mA.

 the picture below shows the development setup. to the left is a hand made usbasp, to the right is a hand made power logger(from great scott) displaying the current information of cell in socket 4.